Bachelor of Environmental Science/Bachelor of Engineering (Environmental Engineering) (Honours)

 Program code: BH096

-Graduates can work in corporate or industrial sectors or for government agencies.
-They can also work as consultants, designing innovative environmental products or resolving existing environmental problems using their environmental science and engineering skills.
+Graduates can work in corporate or industrial sectors or for government agencies such as Environmental Protection Authority Victoria, Bureau of Meteorology, Parks Victoria and the City of Melbourne They can also work as consultants, designing innovative environmental products or resolving existing environmental problems using their environmental science and engineering skills.

 This program is fully accredited by Engineers Australia.
 Graduates of the program are eligible for graduate membership of Engineers Australia.